Typhoon Vicente: Hong Kong

 During July 23 and 24, Typhoon Vicente's rainbands brought heavy squally showers to Hong Kong, during which over 200 mm of rainfall was recorded over many parts of the territory, while a maximum storm surge of about 1.51 m was recorded at Tsim Bei Tsui.
 In Hong Kong, at least 138 people were injured during the passage of Vicente.
-The number of fallen trees amounted to about 8 800.
+The number of fallen trees amounted to about 8,800.
 There were two reports of landslip and 7 reports of flooding.
 Dangerous signboards or fallen scaffoldings were reported in many parts of the territory, resulting in closure of some roads and damage to many vehicles.
 A wooden board was blown up by strong winds in Connaught Road Central, hitting a number of passers-by and knocking one of them unconscious.
 During the storm, the East Rail line of the Mass Transit Railway had to halt service because of damage of overhead cables by toppling trees.
 As a result, hundreds of commuters were forced to spend the night in trains or at the MTR stations.
 Crops were damaged by flood waters in some farmlands in Sheung Shui.
 A small craft ran aground in Deep Water Bay and was damaged.

-At the Hong Kong International Airport, at least 90 flights were cancelled, over 446 flights delayed and 50 flights were diverted because of Typhoon Vicente on July 23–24.
+At Hong Kong International Airport, at least 90 flights were cancelled, over 446 flights delayed and 50 flights were diverted on July 23–24.

-8,800 trees were destroyed (which set a new record) and much debris crashed into downtown streets as people made their way home from work, being told to take shelter.
+8,800 trees were destroyed and much debris crashed into downtown streets as people made their way home from work, being told to take shelter.
 Ferry, bus and train services were suspended or ran at reduced capacity.
 The ports and schools were closed, and at least 60 passenger flights were cancelled, while more than 270 flights were delayed.
 The stock exchange was also closed in the morning.
 Almost 140 injured people sought medical treatment and 268 people took refuge in storm shelters in Hong Kong.
 Hong Kong local media also reported that more than 100 people stayed in the Tai Wai train station overnight, unable to get home after services were suspended.
 There were no deaths.